 Let’s clear this out at the beginning: DMPs are not as vital to audience segmentation as, let’s say, DSP/SSPs are to programmatic.
 But this solution opens some interesting possibilities, especially if you pair it with big data and AI.

 Data management platforms are used by publishers, advertisers, and sometimes even scientific labs and government offices.
-Today, we’ll omit the latter, but we’ll look through DMP’s main use cases in digital marketing.
+Today, we’ll omit the latter, but we’ll look through DMP’s main use cases in digital marketing and advertising campaigns.

 Primarily, data management platforms serve as a media buying tool for advertisers.
-By separating the audience into segments and providing the marketers with insights, the software helps to drive down user acquisition costs.
+By separating the audience into segmented customer profiles and providing the marketers with insights, the software helps to drive down user acquisition costs.

-Essentially, DMP serves as the core upon which advertisers build their targeting and personalized ad offers.
-Most of the data, in this case, comes from second and third-party sources like cookies.
+Essentially, DMP serves as the core upon which advertisers build their targeted advertising and personalized ad offers.
+Most of the data, in this case, comes from second and third-party identifiers like cookies.

 Yes, third-party cookies are slowly becoming a thing of the past, but DMP is a more secure software than you’d think.
 You see, data management platforms can’t collect personally identifiable information (PII).
 We’ll explain how that works for advertising in a bit.